Hong-Layeang/QuickStock/README.md

 ### Prerequisites
 - Node.js installed
 - npm or yarn
-- MongoDB running locally or with a cloud provider
+- Mysql running locally or with a cloud provider

 ### Installation